jonathanlermitage/manon/DEPLOY.md

 * Replace `8081` by `8000` to access application via Nginx proxy.
 * Check Nginx error and access logs in `~/manon-nginx-logs`.
 * Launch a batch (e.g. `userSnapshotJob`) `curl -X POST http://localhost:8000/api/v1/sys/batch/start/userSnapshotJob --header "Authorization: Bearer REPLACE_BY_ADMIN_TOKEN"` then check the `user_stats` and `user_snapshot` MariaDB tables.
-* Connect to MariaDB: `./do maria` (it connects to database via container's MySQL Client).
+* Connect to MariaDB business database: `./do maria` (it connects to database via container's MySQL Client).
+You can now query tables.
+* Connect to MariaDB Spring Batch database: `./do maria-batch` (it connects to database via container's MySQL Client).
 You can now query tables.

 #### Deploy ELK stack and Cerebro